ryanellenburg/GreyskullLP/README.md

 - Open a pull request.

 ## License
-This project is licensed under the GNU GPL License
+This project is licensed under the GNU GPL License.

 ## Contact
-For inquiries or feedback, please reach out to ryanellenburg@gmail.com
+For inquiries or feedback, please reach out to ryanellenburg@gmail.com.